MM2-0/Kvaesitso/docs/docs/user-guide/widgets/notes-widget.md

 ### Export notes

 Notes can be exported as markdown files.
-To do so, tap the <span class="material-symbols-rounded">more_vert</span> icon in the bottom right corner and select "Save".
+To do so, tap the <span class="material-symbols-rounded">
+more_vert</span> icon in the bottom right corner and select "Save".

 ### Add notes

 A new instance of the notes widget can be added by tapping the <span class="material-symbols-rounded">more_vert</span> in an existing notes widget and selecting "New note".

 ### Dismiss notes

 Notes can be dismissed by tapping the <span class="material-symbols-rounded">more_vert</span> icon in the bottom right corner and selecting "Dismiss".
 If you dismiss a note, the widget will be removed, unless it is the last instance of a note widget.
 In this case the note widget's content will be cleared instead.

+## File linking

+An instance of a notes widget can be linked to a file.
+If a file is linked, the content of the file is kept in sync with the note widget's content.
+To link a file, tap on the <span class="material-symbols-rounded">link</span> icon and select a file.
+If the notes widget is not empty and you select a file that is not empty, you will be asked which content you want to keep.

+To unlink a file, tap
+on **<span class="material-symbols-rounded">link_off</span> Unlink**.